Chile travel guide

 Travelling with children

-• a written notarised authorization from the non-traveling parent(s)
+• a written notarised authorisation from the non-travelling parent(s)

 • a birth certificate